-Fig. 21 and Fig. 1 (in Section I) report the dynamic throughput in the 2 and 5 station WLANs, respectively, on a second-by-second basis.
+Fig. 20 and Fig. 1 (in Section I) report the dynamic throughput in the 2 and 5 station WLANs, respectively, on a second-by-second basis.
 These graphs demonstrate that H-RCA is consistent in its rate selection and its higher throughput does not come with any increased variability.
-The latter point is substantiated in Fig. 22 and Fig. 23 which provide histograms of these dynamic throughputs, omitting the first 10 seconds of the experiments as a convergence period.
+The latter point is substantiated in Fig. 21 and Fig. 22 which provide histograms of these dynamic throughputs.
 As well as offering increased mean throughput, it is clear that H-RCA also offers decreased variance.
-This consistency is desirable for both realtime applications and TCP as its performance depends upon round-trip time statistics.
+This consistency is desirable for both real-time applications and TCP as its performance depends upon roundtrip time statistics.